-In part 5 of the excuse buster series, I’m talking about relationships and how they can ruin your dreams, if you let them.
+Does being in a relationship stop you from following your travel dreams or taking a gap year?
+In part 5 of the excuse buster series, I’m talking about relationships and how they can ruin your dreams of travel, if you let them.

 Okay, that may be a little harsh, it may be more accurate to say that people can often hide behind a relationship because it is easier than taking a gamble on following their dreams.

 I hear it all the time.
 So many people say they wish they could travel, they wish they could see all the things I have seen or do all the things I have done.
 But damn that ever present ball and chain.
-They have responsibilities you know.
+They have a partner.
+They have responsibilities, don’t you know?
 What would they do without each other?

 Saying they are in a relationship is an extremely common excuse made by people who say they want to go backpacking or see some exotic part of the world, but then start to list off all the reasons why they tell themselves they can’t.
 So many people tell me ‘if only they were single’.

-To be fair, this is a really difficult one because I think my initial response can sometime sound a little hard, and affairs of the heart aren’t always easy to define and can often be messy.
+To be fair, this is a really difficult one because I think my initial response can sometime sound a little harsh.
+Affairs of the heart aren’t always easy to define and can often be messy.

 But the truth of the matter is a relationship is not an excuse to not follow your travel dreams.

 Many people travel as a couple, many more still travel separately for short periods and still head back to their loved ones.
+Many people take extended solo trips and still remain committed to their partners back home.
 Not everyone who travels is single!

 Let’s play Devil’s advocate for a moment.
-If you really want to travel the world and your partner really doesn’t (because for some unfathomable reason there are people out there who literally don’t want to see the world too), and they are actually stopping you, physically or emotionally, then you may need to ask yourself are you with the right person?
+If you really want to travel the world and your partner really doesn’t (because for some unfathomable reason there are people out there who literally don’t want to see the world too), and they are actually stopping you, physically or emotionally, then you may need to ask yourself a simple question.
+Are you really with the right person?

 This is hard, I know, and is an area where you may really need to ask yourselves – and each other – some very difficult questions.
 But if you are not compatible on such a fundamental dream, then are you actually right for each other in the long run?
 Is the person you are with really worth foregoing your dream?
 If they really loved you, they would probably tell you they weren’t right for you themselves.